 More frequent usage data

-From 4 December 2017, all new electricity meters for residential and small business customers will need to be digital (advanced) meters.
+All new electricity meters for residential and small business customers will need to be digital (advanced) meters from 4 December 2017.
 Plus, if an existing meter is faulty or aged and needs replacing, the new meter will be a digital meter.

 Let's compare.
 Here’s a break down of the differences between basic, interval and digital meters: